minimo-io/braaay-front-site/README.md

 - Create a loader

+- MODAL:
+  - Be able to pass an specific action to the action button in the modal.

 ### Bugs

 - Por algun motivo en el header, el botón de CONTA no tiene shine effect